Tim Costello: World Vision Australia

 Costello was appointed as CEO of World Vision Australia on 24 November 2003.
 Having spent much of his career focussing on local and domestic issues, Costello said he relished the opportunity to focus on international issues.
 In his first full year in the role, Costello became the face of Australia's response to the Boxing Day Tsunami.
 Costello led fundraising efforts, and World Vision Australia raised over $118 million for relief and rehabilitation programs.
 During Costello's tenure, the organisation grew from funding 480 projects benefiting 10.4 million people, to more than 800 World Vision development projects benefiting close to 100 million people across the globe including in Australia.

 After 13 years as CEO, Costello announced that he was stepping aside to become the Chief Advocate for World Vision Australia on 9 May 2016.
 He remained as Chief Advocate for a further two years before resigning on 7 June 2019, citing the physical and emotional toll of the role over many years.

 Other roles

 Costello has since become the Director of Ethical Voice, Executive Director of Micah Australia and a Senior Fellow at Centre for Public Christianity.
 He is also Chair of the Community Council of Australia and an Advocate for the Alliance for Gambling Reform.

 Awards and honours

 Costello received the Victorian of the Year award in July 2004 in recognition of his public and community service.
 He was made an officer of the Order of Australia in June 2005 and was the Victorian nominee for the Australian of the Year award in 2006.
 He is the 2008 winner of the Australian Peace Prize awarded by the Peace Organisation of Australia.
 He is also listed by the National Trust as a "National Living Treasure".

 In 2008, Costello received an honorary doctorate from the Australian Catholic University in recognition of "his contributions to religious life and social justice".

+In 2025, Costello was awarded an Honorary Doctorate at Monash University following his devotion to social justice, global poverty and community wellbeing.